xbenitogranell/diatoms-biogeography-southamerica/README.md

 This repository contains the code and data for contemporary diatom datasets of tropical South America.
 The [database](http://www.xavierbenito.com/bgsa/bgsa.html) includes diatom (unicelular siliceous algae) data and associated environmental variables of waterbody sites (streams, wetlands, lakes), covering an altitudinal gradient from 220 to 5,070 m a.s.l. between 8°N–30°S and 58–79°W.

-Datasets are mostly available on [Dryad](https://datadryad.org/resource/doi:10.5061/dryad.ck7pt) while here the aim is to provide a [shiny](http://shiny.rstudio.com) app to interactively explore the database in R for promoting biodiversity, biogeographic and paleolimnological studies in tropical South America.
+Datasets are mostly available on [Dryad](https://datadryad.org/resource/doi:10.5061/dryad.ck7pt) while here the aim is to provide a [shiny](http://shiny.rstudio.com) app to interactively **visualize** and **explore** the database in R for promoting biodiversity, biogeographic and paleolimnological studies in tropical South America.

 ### Database visualization
 A table with geographical coordinates of sites is available (file <i>biogeographySites.csv</i>) in the <i>data</i> folder.